lana-20/selenium-webdriver-architecture/README.md

 Browser-specific Drivers talk to Browsers using W3C (World Wide Web Consortium) Protocol.
 W3C Protocol contains a number of standards which a wep app should follow.
 Browsers and Drivers follow the W3C collection of standards/guidelines/rules/regulations.

 Because the W3C Protocol is used between Drivers and Browsers, and JSON Wire Protocol - between Client Library and Drivers, there are some stability and performance related issues.
 Sometimes test case execution may fail without a reason.
 Because of these issues, protocola got changed in Selenium 4.

+## Selenium 3 vs Selenium 4

 Selenium 4 replaced JSON Wire Protocol with W3C Standard Protocol.
 Drivers started communicating with Client Library over W3C.
 Now, all the Layers (Client Library, Drivers and Browsers) use the same (single) W3C protocol.
 ![image](https://user-images.githubusercontent.com/70295997/205237900-86f700b7-d86b-492d-ac7b-3600d1a726fc.png)

 Through this architectural change, Selenium solved the instability issues and also made the communication faster.
 Aside from that, internally there are no more changes.
 Although, in addtion, to solving the stability performance issue, Selenium 4 introduced some new features.